Edited by Annah Mason

 For example, I grew up in Nigeria with a father who had a colonized mindset and believed that white people were superior to Black people.
 He would say things like, “Look at what Nigerian people have done to this country.
 Now there’s crime.
 When we were under the British, there was law and order.”
 I was predisposed to inheriting my father’s mindset and believing that white people are superior, and if I assimilated those beliefs, it would’ve limited my horizon and self-esteem.

-Jimmie: How did you escape that colonial trauma mindset of your father?
+Jimmie: How did you escape the colonial trauma mindset of your father?

 Olajide: I think it was the fact that I grew up in England and went to elite schools where I was educated with the upper middle classes and the children of British aristocracy.
 The first few years were challenging for me because I believed there was something wrong with me.
 But over time, I began to realize that I was just as smart.
 The formative years define a child’s lifelong self-esteem.
 I think if you go through formative years and fall into the light of self-awareness, you realize that white folks are not better.
 If you go through formative years where your self-esteem is crushed, you will struggle with imposter syndrome for many years.